haarsmam/pil-font-maker/README.md

 Contruct a PIL font from a folder containing a png image for each character.

 ## Installation
-`python3 -m pip install pil-font-maker`

-`python setup.py install`

-# in folder where setup.py is located

-`python -m pip install .`
+`python -m pip install pil-font-maker`

 ## Supported Commands